 Breeders, whether they are responsible or not, rely on demand for purebred dogs to keep doing business.
-That means more dogs, and there are already too many dogs in shelters, especially Mutts.
+That means more dogs come into the world, and there are already too many dogs in shelters, especially Mutts.
 That’s another good reason to visit your local shelter in your search for the perfect pet!

 Education is the key, and that’s what National Mutt Day encourages; a discussion, possibly a debate, but mostly an awareness.
-There are dogs in shelters across America who would love to be loved by someone.
+There are dogs in shelters across America, purebred or mixed, who would love to be loved by someone.
 Maybe someone like you!

-Remember to celebrate National Mutt Day on July 31st and on December 2nd.
+Remember to celebrate National Mutt Day on December 2nd and July 31st and spread the word.

 Are you celebrating National Mutt Day?
-Let us know in the comments below!
+Do you have a mixed breed dog at home?
+Then let us know in the comments below!